-A photographic exhibition celebrating 15 years of the revitalisation of Temple Bar opens at the Irish Architectural Archive, Merrion Square, Dublin.
+A photographic exhibition celebrating the revitalisation of Temple Bar opens at the Irish Architectural Archive, Merrion Square, Dublin.

-While the area has been transformed, opinion is divided as to whether all the changes have been a success.
+While Temple Bar has been transformed, opinion is divided as to whether all the changes have been a success.

 Decomposing buildings, car parks and abandoned streets.
 Temple Bar before its transformation into Dublin's cultural quarter.

 The photographs all date from the period before the area's renewal, when a proposal to transform Temple Bar into a bus station was under serious consideration.
 Now the area is known as Dublin's cultural quarter and the exhibition highlights the social, economic and cultural changes that have taken place.